TweetDeck

-TweetDeck is a social media dashboard application for management of Twitter accounts.
+TweetDeck, officially X Pro since 2023, is a paid proprietary social media dashboard for management of Twitter (officially X) accounts.
 Originally an independent app, TweetDeck was subsequently acquired by Twitter Inc. and integrated into Twitter's interface.
-It has long ranked as one of the most popular Twitter clients by percentage of tweets posted, alongside the official Twitter web client and the official apps for iPhone and Android.
+It had long ranked as one of the most popular Twitter clients by percentage of tweets posted, alongside the official Twitter web client and the official apps for iPhone and Android.

-Like other Twitter applications, it interfaces with the Twitter API to allow users to send and receive tweets and view profiles.
+Like other Twitter applications, it uses the Twitter API and permits users to send and receive tweets and to view profiles.
+On July 4, 2023, Twitter's Support account advised that in 30 days, users must be verified (and be subscribed to Premium) to use TweetDeck.
+TweetDeck was made unavailable to non-verified users by August 17, 2023.

 It can be used as a web app.
-Until 2015 it could also be used as a Chrome app and until 2022 it could also be used as a MacOS app.
+Until 2015 it could also be used as a Chrome app and until 2022 it could also be used as a macOS app.
 Users are now redirected to the web app.